I-44 Business Loop

 Mount Vernon

-Business Loop I-44 connects I-44 with the Lawrence County seat of Mount Vernon along a 2.74 mile loop.
+Business Loop I-44 connects I-44 with the Lawrence County seat of Mount Vernon along a 2.74 mile long route.
 Following old U.S. 66, the route begins at Exit 44 opposite Highway H. Once in the city limits, Business Loop I-44 becomes Mount Vernon Boulevard.

-Missouri 39 overlaps with the route from Spring Park Boulevard east as Mount Vernon Boulevard expands into a commercial arterial.
-The business loop ends at Exit 46, as Missouri 265 begins a 66.94 mile route to U.S. 65 outside Branson.
+Missouri Route 39 overlaps with the route from Spring Park Boulevard east as Mount Vernon Boulevard expands into a commercial arterial.
+The business loop ends at Exit 46, as Route 265 begins a 66.94 mile route to U.S. 65 outside Branson.

 Springfield